 According to state law, district policy and as stated in the Collective Bargaining Agreement [Section 9.01 A], "The normal working day for full-time employees shall be seven and one-half (7 1⁄2) hours, inclusive of the duty-free lunch period, as assigned by the District.

-At Heatherwood Middle School, during our time of virtual teaching and learning, the normal workday for certificated staff is from 7:40 am-3:10 pm, except for those days with modified work schedules or when a workday extension has been scheduled.
+At Heatherwood Middle School, during our time of virtual teaching and learning, the normal workday for workday extension has been scheduled.